 An estimated timeline is provided to decipher the process of growth with reference to the time it takes to show different stages.
 Keeping in mind the climate and other prerequisites the plant needs to grow.

 - Day 1: After separating the offset from the mother plant, it is fixed on its medium which may be a pot or even a piece of wood.
-Making sure that the medium is placed strategically keeping the needs of the plant in mind.
+Make sure that the medium is placed strategically keeping the needs of the plant in mind.

 - Day 2- Day 30: Mist the pup two to three times and week by soaking it in a bowl of water once every week.
 Keep it in a way that it gets sufficient air to dry in a few hours after watering.
 This can also be ensured by turning the plant upside down after a considerable duration of the period has gone by.
 It must be kept in warm temperatures ranging from 50°F to 80°F.